 Dead skin from behind the ear may damage your microphone.
 Thus it needs proper maintenance and cleaning.

-Price of standard RIC may vary as per different models and company.
+The price of standard RIC may vary as per different models and companies.
 It ranges from approx. Rs.25000 per unit up to Rs.
 250000 per unit.
-Mostly hearing aid manufacturers provide a variety of Receiver in canal (RIC) hearing aids.
+Mostly hearing machine manufacturers provide a variety of Receiver in canal (RIC).